SahilMund/React-Album/README.md

 3. Update the album by making a PUT call to the API.(Again this is a dummy call).
 4. Delete an album by making a DELETE call to the above url.
 (Again this is a dummy call).

-NOTE : To call the API, refer API guide.
+NOTE : To use the API, refer API guide.
 ```